Biographies Characteristics Analysis

 Answer: Tyumen region with its oil and gas reserves.

-- I have to go to Yerofei Pavlovich.
+- I should go to Erofey Pavlovich.
 And you?

-Answer: The Erofey Pavlovich station in the Amur Region and the city of Khabarovsk are named after E.P.
+Answer: The Erofey Pavlovich station in the Amur region and the city of Khabarovsk are named in honor of E.P.
 Khabarova.

-To which region of our homeland does this description of winter refer?
+To which region of our homeland does this description of winter apply?

 Answer: Eastern Siberia.
-In winter, the Siberian anticyclone sets up here, the effect of which is described.
+In winter, a Siberian anticyclone is established here, the action of which is described.

 Quiz “Ural Gems”